mayankmaurya21/cucumber-testng-browerstack/README.md

 - Update the desired capability "app" with the App URL returned from the above API call.

-- To run android test, run `mvn test -P android`
+- To run android test Parallel, run `mvn test -P android`

 - To run ios tests, run `mvn test -P ios`